 Preference will be given to current Ohio residents, graduates of The University of Toledo, non-traditional and diverse applicants and those with significant health care experience.

-The University of Toledo PA Program does not provide advanced placement or advanced standing for any students.
+The UT PA Program does not provide advanced placement or advanced standing for any students.

 Selection Process: